robin-thomas/zenith/README.md

 ## What it does

-Zenith is a decentralized advertising platform that allows advertisers to create campaigns and reward users for clicking on their ads, eliminating the need for middlemen.
+Zenith is a decentralized advertising platform that connects advertisers and publishers through smart contracts, eliminating the need for middlemen.

+Advertisers enjoy secure, verifiable transactions, while publishers are rewarded fairly for their user engagement.
+Join the DeFi advertising revolution and unlock your advertising potential with Zenith today.

+### Advertisers

-To create a campaign, an advertiser need to provide the budget (which will be transferred to the smart contract) and base cost per click.
-Campaign metadata like `name`, `description`, `url` and `created_time` are stored in SxT.
+To create a campaign, the advertiser need to provide the budget (which will be transferred to the smart contract) and a base cost per click.
+This base cost per click will be used for the ad bidding auction as well as deciding the cost of an ad click (explained in more detail in further sections).

+Campaign metadata like `name`, `description`, `url` and `created_time` are stored in Space and Time (SxT) tables.
 A SxT identifier to this metadata is returned which is stored in the smart contract.

 The advertiser can enable or disable a campaign at any time.

+### Publishers

+Publishers are website owners, who can copy a snippet of JavaScript code from the Zenith "Settings" page, and then add it to their websites.
+This code will fetch the winning ad (after the decentralized auction) from the smart contract and show it to the users.

+Publishers will be paid only for valid ad clicks:
+  - User need to have MetaMask wallet installed
+  - Need to have a Gitcoin Passport score of 15
+  - A user can click on an ad only once

 ### Decentralised Auction